Buying Property in a Limited Company

 Should you buy a property through a limited company?

-While this is a question that is largely determined by your personal circumstances, incorporation is almost certainly a good choice for people that are looking to build and scale a property portfolio.
+While this is a question that is largely determined by your goals and the external market, incorporation is almost certainly a good choice for people that are looking to build and scale a property portfolio.

 A limited company can help landlords find value through favourable tax conditions and reduce time management – vital when running larger portfolios or managing property from abroad.